Social Skills Groups

 Summary of the SAS Small Group Program Requirements:

 • Age range: neurodiverse children between 8 to 12 years of age.
+Slightly younger or older children will be considered on a case-by-case basis after discussing the course with parents.

 • Intake Questionnaire & Interview: Submission of a completed SAS intake questionnaire is required prior to scheduling an Intake interview.
 The questionnaire and interview will help to determine the goodness of fit for the program, as well as with determining which children to group together.